apache/incubator-xtable/website/docs/glue-catalog.md

 #### Method 2: Using XTable APIs to sync with AWS Glue Data Catalog directly
-This applies for iceberg target format only.
+This applies for Iceberg target format only.

 **Pre-requisites:**
 * Download iceberg-aws-X.X.X.jar from the [Maven repository](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-aws)